Ashok0/EnderalVREssentials/README.md

 	- Select Add an executable ("+" icon in upper left) > Add from file > Navigate to "DynDOLODx64.exe" in the folder created in Step 6 and select "Open" > Type -tes5vr under "Arguments" and click "Apply".
 	- Click OK to return to the main Mod Organizer 2 window.
 8. Select xLODGenx64 from the upper right drop down bar and click Run.
 	- Tick all world spaces once the xLODGen window appears.
 Tick Terrain LOD.
+Tick "Protect Borders".
 Leave Objects LOD, Trees LOD, and Occlusion unticked.
 Then click Generate.
 	- If xLODGen freezes or crashes when running, re-run the process a 2nd time and it should complete successfully.
 	- Close the xLODGen window once you see "LOD generation complete".
 9. Close MO2.
 Navigate to C:\xLODGen_Output\ and move this folder to C:\Users\ (Username)\AppData\Local\ModOrganizer\Skyrim VR\mods.
 Launch MO2 and enable xLODGen_Output in the left window pane.